brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 ## Test Driven Development

 - There are 3 laws for Test Driven Development (TDD):

   1. One must write a failing unit test before writing any production code.
   2. One may not write more of a unit test than is sufficient to fail, and not compiling is failing;
   3. One may not write more production code than is sufficient to pass the currently failing unit test.

+- The workflow should be as follows:

+  1. Red: write a test that fails, or does not compile;
+  2. Green: make that test pass;
+  3. Refactor.

 - Tests are insufficient as long as there are conditions that have not been covered by the tests or calculations that have not been validated.
+- When a defect is found, a regression test that fails should be written, and only then the code should be fixed.
+- Leaving a programming session with a broken test (not committed) is a great way to ensure an easy ramp up in the next session.
 - Test Doubles:

   1. Dummy objects are passed around but never actually used.
 They should return `null`, as that prevents that implementation from being used (`NullPointerException`);
   2. Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test;
   3. Spies are stubs that also record some information based on how they were called.
 They might be used when the test wants to be sure that the authorize method was called by the system (e.g. count how many times it was called);
   4. Mocks are objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
 A mock spies on the behavior of the module being tested.
 And the mock knows what behavior to expect;
   5. Fake objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (e.g. an in memory database).

 ## Variables and Constants